asrafli-ogie/farsasynth-app/Soundwave/readme.md

 Since FARSASYNTH is a pure frontend application without complex build tools:
 1. Clone this repository.
 2. Open `Index.html` directly in any modern browser (Google Chrome or Microsoft Edge recommended for Web Audio API support).
-3. Allow Microphone and Camera permissions when prompted to fully experience the Gesture Jam and Audio Lab modules.
+3. Allow Microphone and Camera permissions when prompted to fully experience the Gesture Jam and Audio Lab modules...